yorkeyao/DataCV2024/README.md

 ### Detection Model

 Unlike traditional challenges where the training set is fixed, allowing participants to optimize their model or algorithm, in our 'training set search' challenge, we keep the model or algorithm fixed and allow participants to optimize the training set.
-We fix our task model as RetinaNet, which is available on [mmdetection](https://github.com/open-mmlab/mmdetection/tree/main/configs/retinanet).
+We fix our task model as RetinaNet, which is available on [this link](https://github.com/yorkeyao/DataCV2024/tree/main/task_model).

 ## Feedback and Help
 If you find any bugs please [open an issue](https://github.com/yorkeyao/datacv2024/issues/new).